mikeraab/docker101/Participant-Guide.md

 $ ./docker-compose up -d
 ```

-Verify the running stack, by visiting the Wordpress setup page
+Verify the running stack, by visiting the Wordpress setup page.

 In your browser, navigate to the IP of the Docker host, port 8000